MalikAbdullahMansoor14/NYTimesNewsApp/README.md

-# NY Times News Android App

-## Kotlin MVVM Architecture
+About
-A sample app that display list of New York Times news.
-The purpose of this project to illustrate the usage of MVVM architecture design pattern that follow the best practices of Object Oriented Design Patterns using the following technology stack and dependencies.
+NY Times News Android App is a sample app that displays a list of New York Times news.
+The purpose of this project is to illustrate the usage of MVVM architecture design patterns that follow the best practices of Object Oriented Design Patterns using the following technology stack and dependencies.

+Features
+List of 20 news from the New York Times for the past 1, 7 and 30 days.

+Included
 1. Architecture Design Pattern
 2. MVVM
 2. Material Design